Efficient and Effective Deep Multi-view Subspace Clustering: Experiments

 \subsubsection{Implementation Details}

 In our model, the encoder structure is composed of two-layer fully connected neural networks (${d}_{v}$-200-$d$), and two output heads have the same dimension $d=20$.
+Each fully connected layer is followed by a sigmoid layer to perform non-linear activation.
 The decoder is symmetric to the corresponding encoder, yet the input dimension changes to 60.
-The sigmoid activation function is applied to auto-encoders for all datasets.
-We use Adam optimizer for optimization with $10^{-3}$ and $10^{-4}$ learning rates in the pre-training and fine-tuning processes, respectively.
-The maximum epochs for pre-training and fine-turning are set at 1,000 and 300, respectively.
+We use Adam optimizer for optimization with $10^{-3}$ and $10^{-4}$ learning rates in pre-training and fine-tuning processes, respectively.
+The maximum epochs for pre-training and fine-tuning are set at 1,000 and 300, respectively.
 The batch size is set to the input data size.
-Additionally, we adopt the grid search strategy to find the optimal trade-off parameters.
+Additionally, we adopt the grid search strategy to find optimal trade-off parameters.
 In the experiment, $\lambda_1,\lambda_2,\lambda_3,\lambda_4$ are all set to 1.
-Elaborate on the parameter sensitivity analysis of our E$^2$LMVSC can be referred to Section \ref{subsectionD}.
+Elaborate on parameter sensitivity analysis of our E$^2$MVSC can refer to Section \ref{subsectionD}.

-For a fair comparison, we download the demo codes of all comparison methods from their respective authors’ GitHub, and fine-tune the hyper-parameters based on the suggestions specified in the original papers to present optimal performance.
-For example, we tune the parameter $\lambda$ from $\{0.1, 0.2, \dots, 1.0\}$ following the recommended setting for AE$^2$-Nets~\cite{Zhang2019AE2NetsAI}.
+For a fair comparison, we download demo codes of all competitors from the respective authors’ websites and fine-tune the hyper-parameters based on suggestions specified in the original papers to present optimal performance.
 Note that SENet was performed on each individual view, respectively, and the best clustering result is reported, termed SENet-Best.
+For DMSC-UDL, we replace its convolutional autocoders with fully connected networks consistent with our model to process feature views.

-E$^2$LMVSC and deep comparison methods are implemented by PyTorch on a desktop computer equipped with an Intel(R) Core(TM) i9-10900F CPU, one NVIDIA Geforce RTX 3080ti GPU, and 32GB RAM.
+E$^2$MVSC and deep competitors are implemented by PyTorch on a desktop computer equipped with an Intel(R) Core(TM) i9-10900F CPU, one NVIDIA Geforce RTX 3080ti GPU, and 32GB RAM.
 Other traditional comparison methods are performed under the same environment with Matlab R2020a.
-The source code and datasets of E$^2$LMVSC will be released on GitHub upon acceptance.
+The source code and datasets of E$^2$MVSC will be released on GitHub upon acceptance.